An improved Green's function algorithm applied to quantum transport in carbon nanotubes: Renormalization-decimation algorithm for electrodes with long unit cells

 The surface Green's matrices of the effective binary system can be evaluated by doing two separate RDA calculations.
 A graphical visualization is shown in figure \ref{JCP2:fig:DualRDA}(b,c).
 First, the left surface $\green_\mathrm{L}$ can be calculated in the following way: The decimation of all $\mathcal{R}$ in (\ref{JCP2:eqn:DRDA:H_el^eff}) leads to a new effective periodic Hamiltonian matrix, except for the lower right block (in which we are not interested at this time).
-Using the results as initial values for the application of the RDA (\ref{JCP2:eqn:RDA}) yields \begin{articlesubequations} \end{articlesubequations} The execution of (\oldref{JCP2:eqn:RDA:HR}) is not necessary.
-Afterwards, $\green_\mathrm{L}$ is determined by (\ref{JCP2:eqn:RDA:GLBR}).
-Second, the right surface $\green_\mathrm{R}$ can be calculated in an equivalent way: The decimation of all $\mathcal{L}$ in (\ref{JCP2:eqn:DRDA:H_el^eff}) leads to a new effective periodic Hamiltonian matrix, except for the upper left block (in which we are also not interested at this time).
-Using the results as initial values for the application of the RDA (\ref{JCP2:eqn:RDA}) a second time yields \begin{articlesubequations} \end{articlesubequations} Here, the execution of (\oldref{JCP2:eqn:RDA:HL}) is not necessary.
-Afterwards, $\green_\mathrm{R}$ is determined by (\ref{JCP2:eqn:RDA:GLBR}).
-Because the RDA has to be done twice, we call the total algorithm dual RDA (dRDA).
+Using the results as initial values for the application of the RDA (\ref{JCP2:eqn:RDA}) yields